 \section{Abstract}

 We continue the study of the Hrushovski-Kazhdan integration theory and consider exponential integrals.
 The Grothendieck ring is enlarged via a tautological additive character and hence can receive such integrals.
 We then define the Fourier transform in our integration theory and establish some fundamental properties of it.
-Thereafter a basic theory of distributions (without differential operators) is also developed.
-We construct the Weil representation in the end as an application.
+Thereafter a basic theory of distributions is also developed.
+We construct the Weil representations in the end as an application.
 The results are completely parallel to the classical ones.